-Conclusion: There would be long-term beneficial effects on native wildlife populations.
+Conclusion: There would be long-term adverse effects on angling opportunities in upper basin areas associated with wild and scenic rivers, and long-term beneficial effects on native wildlife populations.
 The cumulative effects would be short-term, negligible and adverse and would occur outside of the designated wild and scenic river boundaries, but long-term and beneficial cumulative effects would occur within the designated wild and scenic river boundaries.